Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 This small museum contains the true essence of Camogli’s maritime traditions: inside you can admire paintings, photographs, models and documents donated by the Camogliesi families.
 These objects are a small testimony of the ancient sailing ships that belonged to the owners of Camogli in the period between the Napoleonic wars and the First World War.

-In the captions in the descriptions are given the surnames and nicknames of the people of Camogli with all their stories.
+In the captions and in the descriptions are given the surnames and nicknames of the people of Camogli with all their stories.
 These small details make the museum an exciting place dedicated to the memory of a millenary tradition.

 Punta chiappa is one of the symbols of the city of Camogli and an unmissable point of interest for true explorers.